Efficient Parallel Split Learning over Resource-constrained Wireless Edge Networks: Solution Approach

 Problem~\eqref{sub2_sub1} is obviously a convex problem with respect to ${\bm{\theta}}$, which can be efficiently solved through available toolkits such as CVX~\cite{CVX}.

 Similarly, if the decision variables ${\bm{\theta}}$, ${T_1}$ and ${T_2}$ are fixed, problem~\eqref{sub2_further_convert} is then converted to

-Fortunately, problem~\eqref{sub2_sub2} is a standard mixed integer linear programming (MILP), and the branch-and-bound (B$\&$B) algorithm~\cite{lawler1966branch,chen2022end} is always regarded as an effective method for solving MILP.
-As a result, we employ the B$\&$B algorithm to address the problem~\eqref{sub2_sub2}.
+Fortunately, problem~\eqref{sub2_sub2} is a standard mixed integer linear programming (MILP).
+We employ the exhaustive search algorithm to address the problem~\eqref{sub2_sub2}.
 It is noted that the dimension of $\mu_j$ is the number of layers of a neural network, which is typically a small number.
 For example, the well-known image classification neural network AlexNet~\cite{krizhevsky2017imagenet} and GoogLeNet~\cite{szegedy2015going} contain 8 and 22 neural network layers.
-Therefore, B$\&$B can solve the problem efficiently.
+Therefore, exhaustive search can solve the problem efficiently.

 By fixing the decision variables $\bm{\mu}$ and ${\bm{\theta}}$, we convert problem~\eqref{sub2_further_convert} into a linear programming with respect to ${T_1}$ and ${T_2}$, which is given by

 We can easily obtain the optimal solution by observing problem~\eqref{sub2_sub3}, i.e.